ajschumacher/ajschumacher.github.io/20240519-survival_of_the_richest_by_rushkoff/index.md

 I don't think Rushkoff has a good argument here.
-But he says so _many_ things that the book is quite though-provoking regardless.
+But he says so _many_ things that the book is quite thought-provoking regardless.
 He characterizes [QAnon][] as a kind of internet addiction.
 And you get to hear about the many parties he's been invited to.
 Lucky you.